-Time to Tune Up
+Time To Tune Up

 Even the most expensive of bikes, whether standard or electric, experience component wear and require periodic maintenance to keep them running smoothly.
 This will also prevent more costly repairs down the road.
 Every bike should, at minimum, have a general tune-up performed on it once a year.
 Items to be addressed include: inspect and adjust brakes, gears, cables, headset, hubs, bottom bracket, and wheel spokes.
-Tire pressure and tread condition, as well as all bolt tightness should be checked.
+Tire pressure and tread condition, as well as all major bolt tightness should be checked.
 Chain wear is a key item to be checked; replacing a worn chain is far less expensive than waiting until it wears all the gears as well.
 Following these guidelines will assure that your first ride of the new season will be safe and secure.

 Now can also be a great time to invest in any accessories that you’ve been considering to make your riding experience more pleasurable and effective.
 Baskets, bags, fenders, horns, cell phone holders; all these items can take your riding to the next level.